Church

 Photo Restrictions Check with parish office

-As a sacrament-only location, couples typically pair the parish with a separate reception spot—many choose downtown destinations like The Treasury, Villa Blanca, or The White Room for their celebrations.
+This is an active Catholic parish, so a wedding here is the sacrament of marriage celebrated within the life of the parish, not a hall rental.
+Couples typically pair the ceremony with a separate reception spot—many choose downtown destinations like The Treasury, Villa Blanca, or The White Room for their celebrations.

 Why We Love Photographing Here